-Please date, sign and return the proxy at your earliest convenience in the enclosed envelope addressed to the Company (no postage is required for mailing in the United States) or vote electronically using the Internet or by telephone.
+Please date, sign and return the proxy at your earliest convenience in the enclosed pre-addressed envelope (no postage is required for mailing in the United States) or vote electronically using the Internet or by telephone.
 A prompt return of your vote will be appreciated as it will save the expense of further mailings.